earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire03-modis-data-in-python.md

 ---
 layout: single
 title: "Work with MODIS Remote Sensing Data in Python"
-excerpt: "In this lesson you will explore how to import and work with MODIS remote sensing data in raster geotiff format in Python.
-You will cover importing many files using regular expressions and cleaning raster stack layer names for nice plotting."
+excerpt: "MODIS is a satellite remote sensing data type that is collected daily across the globe at 250 -500 m resolution.
+Learn how to import, clean up and plot MODIS data in Python."
-authors: ['Leah Wasser']
+authors: ['Leah Wasser', 'Jenny Palomino']
-modified: 2018-10-16
+modified: 2018-10-17
 category: [courses]
 class-lesson: ['modis-multispectral-rs-python']
-permalink: /courses/earth-analytics-python/multispectral-remote-sensing-modis/use-modis-remote-sensing-data-in-python/
+permalink: /courses/earth-analytics-python/multispectral-remote-sensing-modis/modis-remote-sensing-data-in-python/
 nav-title: 'MODIS Data in Python'
 week: 8
 course: "earth-analytics-python"